danielbodnar/awesome-stars/README.md

 - [open-feature/spec](https://github.com/open-feature/spec) - OpenFeature specification
 - [whatwg/spec-factory](https://github.com/whatwg/spec-factory) - WHATWG Standard repository templates and infrastructure
 - [olliswe/iamworkingonit-cli](https://github.com/olliswe/iamworkingonit-cli) - 👨🏽‍💻👩🏾‍💻 🧑🏻‍💻 Let your colleagues know what your working on - without leaving your terminal!
-- [raystack/frontier](https://github.com/raystack/frontier) - Frontier is a role-based cloud-native user management system, identity & access proxy, and authorization server for your applications and API endpoints.
 - [microsoft/multicluster-gitops](https://github.com/microsoft/multicluster-gitops) - This repository contains a sample of GitOps setup that supports multi-cluster and multi-tenant environments with Flux v2.
 - [jgraph/www.diagrams.net-source](https://github.com/jgraph/www.diagrams.net-source) - Source to www.diagrams.net
 - [mnahkies/shoe-string-server](https://github.com/mnahkies/shoe-string-server) - A collection of scripts for running a bunch of services in docker on a budget